Pete-Andrew/Pete-Andrew/README.md

 <!-- - 🔭 I’m currently working on -->
-- 🌱 I’m currently teaching myself C++ for use in Unreal Engine.
+🌱 I’m currently teaching myself C++ for use in Unreal Engine. <br>
-- 👯 I’m looking to collaborate on any project with Javascript, digital sculpting or games creation with Unreal Engine!
+👯 I’m looking to collaborate on any project with Javascript, digital sculpting or games creation with Unreal Engine! <br>
-- 📫 How to reach me: peter.a.andrew@gmail.com
+📫 How to reach me: peter.a.andrew@gmail.com <br>

 <!-- white space was causing display error!!  -->